 10/10/18 Update: Subsequent to the creation of this page, this site has eliminated the term ‘mental illness’ to the extent that is possible without sacrificing clarity.
 The title of this page remains unchanged because criminalization of mental illness is an expression that is commonly used in societal discourse and it is this specific expression that is evaluated on this page.
 The content below, however, has been updated to replace SMI .
 Titles or excerpts from external content are unaltered.

-Advocates and social policy critics are using this expression liberally these days, in some sense in a philosophical way.
+Advocates and social policy critics are using this expression liberally these days, in some sense, in a philosophical way.

 Criminalization in the philosophical sense can be articulated as follows:

-Too many thousands of people with SMI are not getting the medical help that they need.
+Too many thousands of people with so-called “mental illness” are not getting the medical help that they need.
 The consequence of this lack of medical treatment is that people are committing criminal offenses.
 If this population were getting the medical care and other supports that they need, they would not be engaging in the behaviors that lead to arrest, prosecution, conviction, and punishment in the form of incarceration.